-The answer to this question is yes, your grandmother and/or your great uncle that uses a cane and does not walk very well will be able to sit in a chair on the sand.
-It’s a valid concern, not everyone attending every wedding here in the Riviera Maya is going to be walking perfectly.
+And you do not have to worry about your grandmother and/or any guests that uses a cane and does not walk very well.
+They will be able to sit in a chair on the sand.
+It’s a valid concern, not everyone attending every wedding here in Cancun or the Riviera Maya is going to be walking perfectly.
 There are going to be a few ‘unstable’ guests and the last thing we want is an injury.
 But rest assured if you have your ceremony on the beach, the chairs will be stable and safe for everyone to sit in.

 The sand throughout the Riviera Maya is incredibly soft and has a great base which makes the chairs stable.
 Neither I nor one of our team have ever been present at a wedding where a guest has had issues with a wobbly chair nor fallen off, so this can definitely be knocked off your list of concerns when planning a destination wedding on one of the Riviera Beaches.